 Multicultural counseling is based on a body of academic theory and assessment, which seeks to adopt the highly diverse cultural, ethnic and social environment in which people act.
 It examines the differences which inform their worldview, as well as the attitudes, values and beliefs which they bring with them from their family, their peer group and from various countries.
 This also includes examining how these diverse influences affect the individuals in different ways, allowing them to develop their individual capacity for understanding and adaptation, and for building their own sense of belonging and community.
 Multicultural counseling techniques involve examining these cultural differences and the effects on people, and on the role of emotions, perspective and identity.
 Through this type of counseling, practitioners hoping to counsel people in crisis find the best way to provide emotional assistance and advice, as well as to understand the complex effects of cultural diversity on human behavior and development.

-There are five main approaches used in multicultural counseling, especially by board collaboration software.
+There are five main approaches used in multicultural counseling, especially by site.
 The first is called cultural niche modeling.
 In this approach, the focus is on identifying and describing a specific set of minority characteristics and behaviors.
 These are called the minority profile, and they are then ascribed to a set of general attributes or traits that characterize the cultural group under study.
 These profiles provide the theoretical foundation for counseling on psychological development.

 It also looks at how these changes affect each person in the unique context of their own family, neighborhood, country, ethnic group and worldview.
 This style of multicultural counseling is best applied to situations when the counselor has some knowledge of the cultural practices and beliefs of the people being counseled.